Sportsbadger/TrackerHacker/README.md

 3. **Identify modifications**: Detect where fields need removal, swapping, or addition before committing changes.
 4. **Modify trackers**: Apply removals, swaps, and additions to selected rows.
 Backup copies of affected rows are preserved.
 Updated CSVs are written under `outputs/` with timestamps.
 5. **Review outputs**: CSVs and JSON reports are saved in `outputs/`; the CLI can prompt you to open reports directly.
+6. **Restore from history**: Load a tracker history CSV to reconstruct a single tracker to a specific "Modify Date" point in time, update the in-memory dataset, and save a restore report.

 ## Module and function guide
 Use these functions directly if you prefer scripting instead of the interactive CLI: